COPtoLON/TMRW/market expectations - theory.md

 - $m(t)$ is the distribution of agent states at time
 - $\nu$ is a diffusion coefficient (or viscosity parameter).
 - $H$ is the Hamiltonian encoding the running cost and dynamics, while $G$ is a terminal cost functional.

+## Concluding Thoughts
+Mean-field games blend ideas from game theory, stochastic processes, and control theory.
+Their strength lies in managing large-agent systems where each agent’s individual impact is small, but collectively significant.
+In trading contexts—like those faced by hedge funds (Jane Street, Two Sigma, Citadel, etc.)—the MFG framework can help reason about the interplay between a single agent’s optimal strategy and the aggregate market behavior.

+By clarifying the ideas of market dynamics, game-theoretic interactions, and advanced modeling (through PDEs or branching processes), one can more rigorously capture how agents attempt to maximize their outcomes under uncertainty, competition, and continuous adaptation.